-Cost of living 'front and centre' of Scottish Labour council campaign
+Labour pledge to cut Scottish bus and train fares

 Windfall tax

+The manifesto also includes a series of policies on the cost of living which Labour says could save households more than £1,000, while tackling rising energy bills and high water charges.

-Labour's manifesto is expected to include policies such as a one-off windfall tax on oil and gas firms, which the party says will help reduce household bills by £600.
+These include the party's long-standing call for a one-off windfall tax on oil and gas giants, which it says will help reduce household bills by £600.

-The party is also promising a £400 payment to support struggling families, a £100 rebate on water bills and a freeze on rail fares.
+It also proposes a £400 fuel costs payment for those hardest hit by price rises, and a £100 rebate on water bills for all households.

+The party also wants to create a publicly-owned energy company to improve energy security - similar to plans dropped by the Scottish government last year.

 Counting is being held the day after the ballots, on Friday 6 May, with results expected from the 32 dedicated count centres across the country by the end of the day.